 Tomb of Hafez in Shiraz Tomb of national poet Hafez.

-We ended up at Daryache ye Namak, a salt lake outside of Shiraz.
+The next day we ended up at Daryache ye Namak, a salt lake outside of Shiraz.
 It was possible to walk quite far into the lake, which made my shoes look like they’ve been through a rough winter in Gothenburg.

-Reine at the salt lake, Daryache ye Namak Across the salt lake, Daryache ye Namak.
+Daryache ye Namak Across the salt lake, Daryache ye Namak.

 The winds of time in Persepolis